aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 I applied for my own Korean visa, just like I would for a visa to another country, and I realized that the procedure went pretty fast took about a Week.
 The requirements were quite clear and I was assisted by [Youngbin Han](https://youngbin.xyz) to apply for a C-3-1 (business) visa to Korea.
 You can find the requirements at the following [link](https://sites.google.com/view/koreanembassy2/visa-jangka-pendek/kunjungan-singkat-umum).

 My flight departed from Terminal 3 Soetta Jakarta at 10:30 PM WIB and arrived in Incheon at 7:40 AM KST.
 The immigration process was also quite smooth with the automatic gate.
 After leaving the airport, I immediately looked for T-money at a convenience store for transportation purposes during my stay here.
-My next destination was the Stanford Hotel Seoul, I used Arex to get to Seoul with a travel time of just over an hour.
+My next destination was the Stanford Hotel Seoul, I used Arex to get there, with a travel time of just over an hour.

 Upon arriving at the hotel, I met new friends with [Hrittik Roy](https://twitter.com/hrittikhere) from India and [Khairul Aizat Kamarudzzaman](https://www.facebook.com/myfenris) from Malaysia.
 On the first day, I went to the venue to check the location where many local organizers were preparing for the event tomorrow.
 After that, I bought food for lunch and returned to the hotel to rest.